-Course Co-ordinator: Mr DM Godden
+Course Co-ordinator: Mr S Harris

 This course consists of graduate work in the major areas of heritage assessment and building conservation.
-It is designed for graduates who wish to specialise in the conservation of the built environment and who typically will be government or private-sector conservation architects, planners ot other heritage specialists.
+It is designed for graduates who wish to specialise in the conservation of the built environment and who typically will be government or private-sector conservation architects, planners or other heritage specialists.
 Training is provided for the preparation and critical examination of conservation policies, heritage assessments and management plans for a wide spectrum of heritage precincts, buildings, structures and relics.

 The conditions governing registration as a candidate for this course are given later in this handbook.
-In summary, admission is open to applicants who have completed at least a four year full-time university course in an appropriate area of an approved discipline.
+In summary, admission is open to applicants who have completed at least a four year full-time university course in an appropriate discipline.